Ambistic/BrainSeg/README.md

 a png file
 9) Use `convert_png_svg.py` to convert png back to svg.
 You can also use another svg as template, predictions will be added to it (in a new file).

+# Updates

+A v2 version of most of the files contains a version handling bi-resolution segmentation.
+This is because single resolution segmentation appeared to be less efficient.